d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 and leverage fast linear algebra libraries rather than writing costly for-loops in Python.

-To illustrate why this matters so much, we can consider two methods for adding vectors.
-To start we instantiate two 10000-dimensional vectors containing all ones.
-In one method we will loop over the vectors with a Python for-loop.
-In the other method we will rely on a single call to `+`.

 ```{.python .input}
 %matplotlib inline
 from d2l import mxnet as d2l